mpv-player/mpv/DOCS/man/options.rst

     the A/V desync cannot be compensated, too high values could lead to chaotic frame dropping due to the audio "overshooting" and skipping multiple video frames before the sync logic can react.

+``--video-sync-adrop-size=<value``
+    For the ``--video-sync=display-adrop`` mode.
+This mode duplicates/drops audio data to keep audio in sync with video.
+To avoid audio artifacts on jitter (which would add/remove samples all the time), this is done in relatively large, fixed units, controlled by this option.
+The unit is seconds.

 ``--mf-fps=<value>``
     Framerate used when decoding from multiple PNG or JPEG files with ``mf://``